Structural asymmetry as a fraud signature: detecting collusion with Heron's Information Coefficient: Methods

 \section{Methods}

 A network is a set of vertices, $V$, connected by links, $E$.
 Generally, the network is just the structure over which a time-dependent dynamical process occurs, and its elements must not be available to operate during all periods.
-In this way, at a given instant $t\geq0$, the original network $G=(V,E)$ can be decomposed into two components representing the active and inactive subgraphs at that instant: $G^a(t)=(V^a(t),E^a(t))$ and $G^i(t)=(V^i(t),E^i(t))$.
+In this way, at a given instant $t\geq0$, the original network $G=(V,E)$ can be decomposed into two components that represent the active and inactive subgraphs at that instant: $G^a(t)=(V^a(t),E^a(t))$ and $G^i(t)=(V^i(t),E^i(t))$.

-If $G^a=G$, the whole network is active but very vulnerable to failures as any activity may fail.
-The opposite, $G^i=G$, represents that the whole network is protected, but no dynamics occur over the system.
+If $G^a=G$, the entire network is active but very vulnerable to failures as any activity can fail.
+Conversely, the condition $G^i=G$ implies a system in topological stasis, fully protected yet dynamically inert.
 All other intermediate possibilities result in networks that may be more or less similar to the original one.
-To compare the active and inactive parts and the original network, we propose using the $D$ measure \cite{schieber_quantification_2017}, a pseudo-metric between networks.
-This highly precise network dissimilarity measure compares, through the Jensen-Shannon divergence \cite{lin1991}, topological differences between connectivity existing patterns between networks capturing differences between flows of information through shortest paths.
+To compare the active and inactive parts and the original network, we employ the $D$ measure \cite{schieber_quantification_2017}, a pseudo-metric between networks.
+This highly precise measure of network dissimilarity relies on the Jensen-Shannon divergence \cite{lin1991} to assess topological differences in connectivity patterns, effectively capturing the divergence in information flow along shortest paths.

-Besides its precision, the $D$ measure also maintains the validity of the triangular inequality, so that, for any given three networks $G_1$, $G_2$ and $G_3$, $D(G_1,G_2)+D(G_2,G_3)\leq D(G_1,G_3)$.
-Therefore, if at least one of these distances is positive, there are infinite different triangles possessing a perimeter ($2P$) equals three times the average value between their distances: $2P=D(G_1,G_2)+D(G_2,G_3)+D(G_1,G_3)$.
+Formally, let $P_i=\{p_i(j)\}$ denote the distance distribution of node $i$, where $p_i(j)$ represents the fraction of nodes located at a shortest-path distance $j$.
+We quantify the topological heterogeneity of the system via the Network Node Dispersion (NND), defined as $\mathrm{NND}(G)=\mathcal{J}(P_1,\ldots,P_N)/\log(d+1)$, where $\mathcal{J}$ is the Jensen-Shannon divergence and $d$ is the network diameter.
+The $D$-measure synthesizes three distinct topological descriptors: (i) the global difference between the averaged node-distance distributions, $\mu_G$ and $\mu_{G'}$; (ii) the aforementioned NND, which captures local variance in distance profiles; and (iii) a spectral comparison of the $\alpha$-centrality values of the graphs and their complements.
+This final term, also computed via Jensen-Shannon divergence, is critical for resolving isomorphisms in distance-regular structures and distinguishing between complete graphs of varying sizes or systems containing disconnected components.
+As such, the distance $D(G,G_0)$ between two networks enables a comparison based on global distance structure rather than local connectivity alone: